 Louis Armstrong, Ted Black & His Orchestra, Bing Crosby, Jack Denny & His Orchestra, Duke Ellington, Jimmie Grier & His Orchestra, Jack Hylton and His Orchestra, Art Kassel and His Kassels-in-the-Air, Wayne King and His Orchestra, Ted Lewis and His Band, Guy Lombardo and His Royal Canadians, The Mills Brothers, Ruby Newman & His Orchestra, Ray Noble and His Orchestra, George Olsen and His Orchestra, Leo Reisman and His Orchestra, Peter van Steeden & His Orchestra, Rudy Vallée & His Connecticut Yankees, Paul Whiteman, and His Orchestra

-Despite losing 2 to 9 to Japan and 1 to 24 to India, the United States still won bronze in the field hockey competition of the 1932 Olympics in Los Angeles because there were only three teams participating.
+Despite losing 2 to 9 to Japan and 1 to 24 to India, the United States still won bronze in the field hockey competition of the 1932 Olympics in Los Angeles because only three teams participated.

-Prior to 1932, Macy’s Parade balloons were intentionally released into the air after the event until one wrapped itself around an airplane wing causing a tailspin and a near-fatal crash.
+Before 1932, Macy’s Parade balloons were intentionally released into the air after the event until one wrapped itself around an airplane wing, causing a tailspin and a near-fatal crash.

 On January 15, 1932, Pasadena Junior College students left their classes and began a snowball fight that escalated into a riot that took over thirty policemen and teargas to disperse.

 The Australian Military fought against the Emu birds in 1932 in an attempt to cull the population in The Great Emu War.
-It was said that “The Emu command had evidently ordered guerrilla tactics”.
-Not even Royal Artillery helped.
-TLDR; The Emus beat the Australian Military.
+It was said that “The Emu command had ordered guerrilla tactics.”
+Not even the Royal Artillery helped.
+TLDR: The Emus beat the Australian Military.

 Welsh actress Peg Entwistle committed suicide by jumping from the Hollywood Sign.
 She jumped from the letter “H.”

 Lilly Lindeström was found murdered in her small apartment in Stockholm, Sweden.
 Her body had been drained of some, if not all, of her blood.
-Police suspected the implement was used by the perpetrator to drink Lilly’s blood.
-The case remains unsolved
+Police suspected the perpetrator used the implement to drink Lilly’s blood.
+The case remains unsolved.

 The Ivory-Billed Woodpecker was believed to be extinct since the early 1900s.
-In 1932, however, in an attempt to refute these claims, Mason Spencer, a Louisiana state legislator shot and killed one of the last of the birds and brought the remains to their local wildlife office.
+In 1932, however, to refute these claims, Mason Spencer, a Louisiana state legislator, shot and killed one of the last birds and brought the remains to their local wildlife office.
 The bird has been spotted as recently as 2004.

-The cost of tuition for 1 year at Yale was $1,056 for a year.
+The cost of tuition for one year at Yale was $1,056 for a year.

-Carl Magee invented the first parking meter, but it was first used in Oklahoma City in 1935.
+Carl Magee invented the first parking meter used in Oklahoma City in 1935.

-Ed McGivern was able to fire five shots at five yards into a silver dollar in 45/100ths of a second, shoot six hand-thrown clays, shoot a dime on the fly and holds The Guinness World Record for “The greatest rapid-fire feat”.
+Ed McGivern could fire five shots at five yards into a silver dollar in 45/100ths of a second, shoot six hand-thrown clays, shoot a dime on the fly, and hold The Guinness World Record for “The greatest rapid-fire feat.”